 Requirements to Companies

-- Consumer protection: It is important to ensure transparency of product information, including the risks, costs and terms of use of cryptoassets, and to establish clear procedures for handling complaints.
+Consumer protection: It is important to ensure that clear information is provided about the product, including but not limited to the risks, costs, and terms of use of cryptoassets, and also clear complaint-handling procedures exist.

-- Operational Resilience: Systems and procedures should be developed and maintained to ensure a high level of security and reliability of operations, including cyber security measures.
+Operational Resilience: Systems and procedures should be established and maintained to provide a high level of operational security and reliability, including cybersecurity arrangements.

 MiCA regulations in Bulgaria 2024